 Source: Wyzowl

-The jump from 78% completion for under-15-second videos to 18% for 10-plus-minute videos is the starkest performance cliff in social media.
-Every second you add to a video costs you completion rate.
-Every drop in completion rate costs you algorithmic distribution.
-The creative challenge is not making longer videos - it is saying more with less.
+The drop from 78% completion on sub-15-second videos to 18% on 10-plus-minute ones is the starkest cliff in social media.
+Every second you add costs completion rate, and every drop in completion rate costs algorithmic distribution.
+The creative challenge is not longer videos.
+It is saying more with less.

 Social Commerce Statistics